arm/ai-ml-sdk-for-vulkan/docs/source/e2e_tflite_tutorial.rst

     tosa-converter-for-tflite ./ML-zoo/models/superresolution/SESR/tflite_int8/SESR_1080p_to_4K_withD2S_full_int8.tflite \
         -o SESR_1080p_to_4K_withD2S_full_int8.mlirbc

-4. Generate the VGF File and Scenario Template:
+4. Generate the VGF File:

 Similarly as for deploying the PyTorch files (:ref:`Converting and deploying a PyTorch model tutorial`), to generate the VGF file and Scenario Template, use the TOSA MLIR bytecode file: